Formality of a higher-codimensional Swiss-Cheese operad: Relative cooperadic twisting

 The differential is induced from $\CC$.
 The Lie bracket of $f,g \in \gk_{\CC}$ is $[f,g] = f \star g \mp g \star f$, where $\star$ is the convolution product.
 Thanks to~\cite[Theorem~6.5.7]{LodayVallette2012}, the morphism $\mu : \hoLie_{n} \to \CC^{\vee}$ can equivalently be seen as a Maurer--Cartan element $\mu \in \gk_{\CC}$.

-The twist of $\CC$ with respect to $\mu$ has as underlying graded module:
+The twist of $\CC$ with respect to $\mu$ is the dg-cooperad given in each arity by:

 The entries labeled by $U$ are called ``external'', whereas the entries that were labeled by $\{1,\dots,i\}$ before taking coinvariants are called ``internal''.
 The cooperadic structure is inherited from $\CC$.
-Let $\mu_{1} \in \prod_{j \ge 0} \CC^{\vee}(\{1,\dots,j,*\})^{\Sigma_{j}}$ (up to shifts and signs) be the element obtained from $\mu$ by summing over all possible ways of distinguishing one of the inputs.
-The differential of $x \in \Tw \CC$ is $dx = d_{\CC}x + x \cdot \mu - x \cdot \mu_{1} - \mu_{1} \cdot x$, i.e.\ the sum of the internal differential of $\CC$ with a threefold action of $\mu$: \begin{enumerate*}[label={(\roman*)}] \item co-insertion of $\mu$ in an internal input of $x$ in all possible way; \item co-insertion of $-\mu_{1}$ in an external input of $x$ in all possible ways; \item co-insertion of $x$ in the external input of $-\mu_{1}$. \end{enumerate*} One checks that $\mu - \mu_{1}$ defines a Maurer--Cartan element in $\gk_{\CC} \ltimes \Tw \CC^{\vee}(*)$, so this differential squares to zero.
-(Note that $\Tw \CC(*)$ acts on the right and on the left of $\Tw \CC$, which is explicitly written in the formula for $dx$ above.)
+Let $\mu_{1} \in \prod_{j \ge 0} \CC^{\vee}(\{1,\dots,j,*\})^{\Sigma_{j}} = \Tw \CC^{\vee}(*)$ (up to shifts and signs) be the element obtained from $\mu$ by summing over all possible ways of distinguishing one of the inputs.
+The differential of $x \in \Tw \CC$ is $dx = d_{\CC}x + x \cdot \mu - x \cdot \mu_{1} - \mu_{1} \cdot x$, i.e.\ the sum of the internal differential of $\CC$ with a threefold action of $\mu$ that we now describe term by term (see~\cite{Willwacher2014} for details): \begin{enumerate*}[label={(\roman*)}] \item co-insertion of $\mu$ in an internal input of $x$ in all possible ways; \item co-insertion of $-\mu_{1}$ in an external input of $x$ in all possible ways; \item co-insertion of $x$ in the external input of $-\mu_{1}$. \end{enumerate*} One checks that $\mu - \mu_{1}$ defines a Maurer--Cartan element in $\gk_{\CC} \ltimes \Tw \CC^{\vee}(*)$, so this differential squares to zero.
 The compatibility with the cooperad structure is immediate by coassociativity.